July 25, 2011

 The Enemies of Jesus and The Psalms

 Jesus the Son of David.
-As we saw at the Triumphal Entry of Jesus into Jerusalem, the Jews saw Jesus as the long-expected “son of David” (Matthew 21:9, page 1538).
-God promised David that David would never lack a man to sit upon the throne of Judah until Christ came (2 Samuel 7:16, page 503; Matthew 23:41-45, page 1542).
-He also promised that Messiah would come through the lineage of David (Mark 12:35-37, page 1583; Luke 1:32, page 1594; Luke 2:4, page 1597).
+As we saw at the Triumphal Entry of Jesus into Jerusalem, the Jews saw Jesus as the long-expected “son of David” (Matthew 21:9).
+God promised David that David would never lack a man to sit upon the throne of Judah until Christ came (2 Samuel 7:16; Matthew 22:41-45).
+He also promised that Messiah would come through the lineage of David (Mark 12:35-37; Luke 1:32; Luke 2:4).
 Indeed, Jesus certainly was the son of David, who will sit upon the throne of David in Jerusalem as Prophet, Priest and King.
-Jesus obviously expected the Pharisees to answer this question correclty, but He knew they did not fully grasp the implications of the Scripture David wrote in Psalm 110:1, page 968.
-Although the Jews knew that Messiah would be the son of David, they did understand that He would be the Son of David in the Divine Sense.
-They did not understand what it meant for the Word, Who was God, to take flesh and dwell among men (John 1:1, page 1653; John 1:14, page 1654).
+Jesus obviously expected the Pharisees to answer this question correctly, but He knew they did not fully grasp the implications of the Scripture David wrote in Psalm 110:1.
+Although the Jews knew that Messiah would be the son of David, they did not understand that He would be the Son of David in the Divine Sense.
+They did not understand what it meant for the Word, Who was God, to take flesh and dwell among men (John 1:1; John 1:14).

 The Enemies of Jesus.
-Jesus quotes Psalm 110:1, page 968: “THE LORD SAYS TO MY LORD: ‘SIT AT MY RIGHT HAND UNTIL I MAKE YOUR ENEMIES A FOOTSTOOL FOR YOUR FEET.'”
-He takes the sense of the passage in the Old Testament, and applies it to teach the truth of the Father (“Yahweh” in this case, although Jesus applied this same title to Himself in Jo0hn 8:58, page 1673) subduing all the enemies of the Son (Adoni).
+Jesus quotes Psalm 110:1: “THE LORD SAYS TO MY LORD: ‘SIT AT MY RIGHT HAND UNTIL I MAKE YOUR ENEMIES A FOOTSTOOL FOR YOUR FEET.'”
+He takes the sense of the passage in the Old Testament, and applies it to teach the truth of the Father (“Yahweh” in this case, although Jesus applied this same title to Himself in John 8:58) subduing all the enemies of the Son (Adoni).
 Therefore, Jesus identified this Psalm as a Messianic Psalm, because it spoke of Jesus.
-We see in this description of the enemies of Jesus a promise of their eventual defeat (Hebrews 2:8, page 1871).
-The Father withholds their destruction, because He is not willing for any to perish, but for all to come to repentance and salvation (2 Peter 3:3-9, page 1903).
-Until then, Jesus sits reigning upon His heavenly throne, although all of His enemies have not yet been subjected to Him by the will of the Father (Ephesians 1:18-23, page 1828).
+We see in this description of the enemies of Jesus a promise of their eventual defeat (Hebrews 2:8).
+The Father withholds their destruction, because He is not willing for any to perish, but for all to come to repentance and salvation (2 Peter 3:3-9).
+Until then, Jesus sits reigning upon His heavenly throne, although all of His enemies have not yet been subjected to Him by the will of the Father (Ephesians 1:18-23).

 Jesus as Son of God and Son of David.
 As Son of God, Jesus has always been God.
 David prayed to God the Son in the same way he prayed to God the Father.
 Jesus existed as God the Son since eternity past–without beginning or creation.
 The religious leaders confronting Jesus had no conception that God was standing in front of them in the Person of Jesus Christ.
-In Jesus, all the fullness of deity dwelt in Him in bodily form (Colossians 2:9, page 1843).
-Jesus became the son of David when he took flesh, and was born of the virgin Mary.
+In Jesus, all the fullness of deity dwelt in Him in bodily form (Colossians 2:9).
+Jesus became the son of David when He took flesh, and was born of the virgin Mary.
 Jesus was always the Son of God, even before He was born of the virgin Mary.
-David called Him Lord, because David knew Him as the eternal God of the Old Testament, Yahweh (“I AM”) (John 8:58, page 1673).
+David called Him Lord, because David knew Him as the eternal God of the Old Testament, Yahweh (“I AM”) (John 8:58).

 So we learn more about Jesus and the Psalms today.